2005–06 Australian region cyclone season: Severe Tropical Cyclone Larry

 TCWC Brisbane issued a gale warning for a Tropical Low in the Coral Sea on 16 March.
 On the same day, RSMC Nadi classified it as a deepening tropical depression (15F).
 On 17 March, the tropical low strengthened into Tropical Cyclone Larry.
-Larry moved towards the Queensland coast and gradually intensified to Category 4 on the Australian scale, making landfall with that strength on 20 March over Innisfail.
+Larry moved towards the Queensland coast and gradually intensified to Category 5 on the Australian scale, weakening slightly before making landfall on 20 March over Innisfail.
 Larry was downgraded to a tropical low that night.

 Cyclone Larry is considered to be the worst cyclone to hit Queensland since 1931.
 The total damage caused by Larry was estimated to be A$1 billion (2006).

 Severe Tropical Cyclone Floyd

 On 21 March 2006, TCWC Perth started issuing advisories on a Tropical Low.
 That low later strengthened into Tropical Cyclone Floyd as a Category 1 on the Australian scale.
 Overnight on 22 March, it became a severe tropical cyclone.
 Strengthening further, Floyd reached Australian Category 4 at 8 p.m.
 AWST (1200 UTC) on 23 March.
 Floyd attained its peak intensity with maximum sustained winds up to 105 knots (10-minute average) on 24 March.
 A steady weakening trend occurred thereafter and Floyd became a tropical low about 285 kilometres west northwest of Exmouth on 27 March.